 Objective: To model some behavioral adaptations that help predators and prey survive.

-Have children work in small groups to rehearse and act out vignettes about animal life in the wild.
+Have children work in small groups and give each a Look Out!
+Scenario card.
+They will rehearse and act out vignettes about animal life in the wild.

 The skits depict different kinds of predators and their prey.
 Provide nametags or costumes to identify the different animals in the skit.
 Have a narrator read the script while students perform, or students can do these as pantomimes.
 After each skit, ask the audience what strategy the predator used to capture its prey and the prey to escape its hunter.